AndyFul/Hard_Configurator/WindowsHybridHardening/Readme.md

 WindowsHybridHardening Light is a security-oriented application, so making a System Restore Point is recommended before using it.

 ## PROGRAM DESCRIPTION.

 Windows Hybrid Hardening Light (WHHLight) is a simplified configurator of (Windows built-in) application control features.
 It works on Windows 10 and 11 to support antivirus and prevent malware.
 WHHLight is a hybrid of Windows built-in security layers: SmartScreen, Software Restriction Policies (SRP), and Windows Defender Application Control (WDAC).
 After the initial configuration, WHHLight can be closed, and all protection comes from the Windows built-in features.
-SmartScreen, SRP, and WDAC work well with any antivirus (no need to use Microsoft Defender).
+SmartScreen, SRP, and WDAC work well with any antivirus - Microsoft Defender is not required.

 WHHLight is adjusted to the home environment.
 SRP is still the best Windows built-in solution at home to prevent attack vectors via scripts, shortcuts, and other files with active content.
 WDAC is the best prevention against malicious EXE, DLL, and MSI files.